GautamGupta/bb-legacy-plugins/polldaddy-for-bbpress/trunk/readme.txt

 === PollDaddy for bbPress ===
-Contributors: SamBauers
+Contributors: sambauers
 Tags: PollDaddy, polls, voting
 Requires at least: 0.9
 Tested up to: 1.0-alpha-2
-Stable tag: 1.0.3
+Stable tag: 1.0.4

 Adds the ability to insert PollDaddy hosted polls into posts.